conan-io/docs/howtos/vs2017_cmake.rst

 and Visual will use it to define the project build.

 Conan can also be used in this setup to install dependencies.
 Let`s say that we are going to build an application, that depends on an existing conan package called ``Hello/0.1@user/testing``.
-For the purpuse of this example, you can quickly create this package typing in your terminal:
+For the purpose of this example, you can quickly create this package typing in your terminal:

 .. code-block:: bash